MattNannetti/npProject/README.md

 Chosen theme:

 IT related news website.
-Regrouping APIs from major IT news canals and sorting them out.
+Regrouping APIs from major IT news chanels and sorting them out.

 ## Starting point